Generic Name: lamivudine (la-MIV-ue-deen)

 - Epivir-HBV solution does not stop the spread of HBV to others through blood or sexual contact.
 Do not have any kind of sex without protection (eg, latex or polyurethane condoms) if you have HBV infection.
 Do not share needles, injection supplies, or items like toothbrushes or razors.
 Talk with your health care provider about ways to prevent the spread of HBV to others.

 - Diabetes patients - Epivir-HBV solution contains sucrose and may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

-- LAB TESTS, including liver and kidney function tests, may be performed while you use Epivir-HBV solution.
+- Lab tests may be performed while you use Epivir-HBV solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Epivir-HBV solution while you are pregnant.
 Epivir-HBV solution is found in breast milk.
 Do not breast-feed while taking Epivir-HBV solution.

 Possible side effects of Epivir-HBV solution: